 Spending limitations amount.
 Chapter 211B does not limit the amount of campaign spending.
 Spending limitations purposes.
 The law limits the purposes for which candidates and committees may spend money.

 The permitted purposes, which are set forth in M.S.
-211B.12, include salaries, communications, campaign advertising, printing, office space and equipment, a limited amount of charitable contributions and other expenses related to the conduct of election campaigns.
+211B.12, include salaries, communications, campaign advertising, printing, office space and equipment, a limited amount of charitable contributions, constituent informational materials, and other expenses reasonably related to the conduct of election campaigns.